 – an investment product such as a note or bond.

-Keep in mind that private placements can be very risky and any investment may be difficult, if not virtually impossible to sell.
+Keep in mind that private placement investments can be very risky and may be difficult, if not virtually impossible, to sell.

 Regulation D: What is it?